Run a goal under budget

 2. Take over manually.
 Tell the model directly what to finish.
 Token accounting still tracks, but the autonomous loop is off.

-3. Start a fresh goal with a higher cap.
+3. Raise the token budget and resume.
 If you trust the progress and just need more room:

 Patterns that work